octopus-db/documentation/docs/source/data_tables.rst

 * ALTNAME2 -- Second alternative or additional name of the site

-* ALTNAME3 -- Second alternative or additional name of the site
+* ALTNAME3 -- Third alternative or additional name of the site

 * SITECODEID -- Is fkey.
-Refer to :ref:`global_SiteCode` table
+For available values refer to :ref:`global_SiteCode` table

 * OPENCLOSED -- This field records whether the site was closed (i.e., a rockshelter, cave or other enclosed site) or open (i.e., an artefact scatter, midden on a beach etc.), and is used in the application of taphonomic techniques in time-series analysis.
 Please note that ‘Closed’ does not relate to availability or accessibility of information.
 Note - This field is related to the :ref:`SahulArch` collection, i.e., will not appear in any other collection view [#]_ or flat output table.